 14..
 Never monopolize the time of others on the street, especially your superiors, unless it is a planned meeting.
 You do not want to test their patience or take advantage of their propriety by taking too much of their time.
 Usually those walking on the street are in a hurry to get somewhere.
 So, please remember to always be considerate of other people’s time.

 15..
 When walking on the street with a friend and you come upon an acquaintance, acknowledge them with a bow, a nod, or graceful wave.
 Do not stop to speak or introduce your friend.
 Your friend may not want to be introduced, may want your attention alone, may only have time for conversation with you and not others.
 There are many reasons why it is preferable to keep walking.
 So, it is best you don’t stop unless your friend or the acquaintance stops you.

 16..
 Be considerate.
 That is the key rule.
-Be considerate of other pedestrians, drivers, people stepping out of cars, drivers parking, people walking of their homes.
-And have the courtesy to be present and aware in order to be considerate.
+Be considerate of other pedestrians, drivers, people stepping out of cars, drivers parking, people walking out of homes… And have the courtesy to be present and aware of all that is happening around you in order to be considerate.